manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my homepage!

 My name is Manideep Mamindlapally.
-I am currently a final year dual-degree (Bachelors+Masters) student at **Indian Institute of Technology Kharagpur**, India.
+I am currently a final year dual-degree (Bachelors + Masters) student at **Indian Institute of Technology Kharagpur**, India.
 My research interests are broadly in theoretical computer science.
 More specifically I have been interested and doing a fair bit of research in
 -	Information Theory
 -	Cryptography
 -	Quantum Information Theory